How Getting Organized Made Me More Environmentally Sustainable

 How?
 Well, in the kitchen I buy the majority of my dried goods in bulk and reuse plastic bags so that my waste is minimal.
 With my wardrobe, I consciously think about pieces of clothing I need and don’t buy items unless they meet my criteria and goals.

-In our past newsletters we’ve covered the benefits of being organized.
-Now we’re switching gears and focusing on how being organized can dramatically decrease your consumption and carbon footprint.
+In our past newsletters I’ve covered the benefits of being organized.
+Now I’m switching gears and sharing how how being organized can dramatically decrease your consumption and carbon footprint.
 Each newsletter to follow will focus on one area of your belongings, ie. kitchen items, and go through ways that you can both reduce your waste and get organized.
 The end result is more time, a better sense of well being and a cleaner earth.

 Want to learn more?